natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_add.rst

 #. `Create the content experiment`_.
 #. `Create content for groups in the content experiment`_.

-After you configure a content experiment, if necessary you can `Change the Group Configuration for a Content Experiment`_.
+After you configure a content experiment, if necessary you can `change the group configuration <Change the Group Configuration for a Content Experiment>`_.

 ===============================
 Create the Content Experiment
 ===============================

 #.
-In a private or draft unit page, under **Add New Component** click
+In a private or draft unit page, under **Add New Component**, click
    **Advanced**.

 #.
 Select **Content Experiment**.